 Always something on social: Enjoy the weekend folks.

 See you Tuesday fam pic.twitter.com/NINvMBljUT— JP Finlay (@JPFinlayCSN) May 26, 2017

 Want more Redskins?
 Check out @JPFinlayCSN and @Rich_TandlerCSN for live updates or click here for the #RedskinsTalk Podcast on iTunes, here for Google Play or press play below.
 Don't forget to subscribe!

-Here is what you need to know on this Sunday, February 19, 18 days before the March 9 start of NFL free agency.
+Here is what you need to know on this Saturday, May 27, 17 days before the Washington Redskins start minicamp on June 13.

 It’s been 146 days since the Redskins played a game.
 Their season opener against the Eagles at FedEx Field is in 106 days.

 How well will the Redskins' defense adjust to six new starters?
 The Redskins unquestionably got an infusion of defensive talent but as we have seen in the past that does not guarantee better results.
 Throw a new defensive coordinator into the mix and it could take some time for this unit to reach its full potential.
 I think that there will be struggles early in the season and a better (but not dominant) unit by the time November rolls around.